tawmae/tawmae.github.io/user_inventory.md

     ![User Inventory](assets/media/user_inventory_trade_item.png)

     Trade items with a user.
 Only one trade request at the time.
 Amount is optional.
 Example: `!trade tawmae Health Potion <10> | Obsidian Sword` to trade 10 Health Potions for one Obsidian Sword.

   If you don't enter a pipe symbol `|`, you can gift the item to the other user.
-Example: `trade tawmae Cookie`.
+Example: `!trade tawmae Cookie`.

 - - - -